tytydraco/yessleep/out/Ever_since_my_twelfth_birthday_Ive_been_getting_a_black_puzzle_piece_as_a_birthday_gift_and_Im_finally_ready_to_talk_about_it.md

 The absence is a neat 5x5 puzzle pieces large.

 The tentacles come and go easily through.
 I have seen enough to suspect that however many there are, they are all part of one greater entity.
 But that’s mere footnote.
-What matters is that there will come a day—whether x, y or z birthdays from now—when the absence will become big enough to allow the entire entity to transit.
+What matters is that there will come a day—x, y or z birthdays from now—when the absence will become big enough to allow the entire entity to transit.

 I fear that day like nothing else; but also I lust after it.